guroteske/al-guides/Equipment Guide.md

  [![100mm Twin](/resources/100mm%20twin%20gr_b.png)]()
  [![138mm Single](/resources/138mm%20single%20gr_b.png)]()

+  - While DD guns can typically deal with any solo suicide boats, they will struggle immensely compared to CL guns, especially when fighting high-densities of suicide boats.
+Light caliber guns have an inherently shorter range and lower base damage, which hold them back when the most valuable stats for interception are range and base damage.
+Consider using battleships that can mount CL auxiliary guns whenever suicide boats are an active concern.
   - **[128mm Twin SK C/41]()** is the strongest AP destroyer gun in the game.
 While its damage output is too weak to justify its use as a main gun, it has applications as an auxiliary gun as its AP shells give it the fastest reaction times of any light-caliber aux gun.
 However, its low damage may cause it to struggle to deal enough damage to kill suicide boats in the first place.
   - **[120mm Twin QF Mark XII]()** has weaker interception capabilities than the 128mm Twin, but its high damage per shot allows it to get kills when equipped on ships that might struggle otherwise.
   - **[127mm Twin Mk38]()** has comparable performance to the 120mm Twin.
 However, the lower velocity of its HE shells cause it to struggle slightly when firing at extreme angles and it has a lower firepower boost.